 Faculty members have both the right and responsibility to set their own grading standards, to judge student work according to these standards, and to assign grades.
 A student who believes that a grade has been assigned improperly should visit first with the faculty member and then, if necessary, with the Dean.
-If the issue is not resolved at that level, the student may file an Academic Petition available through the Student Records Office.
+If the issue is not resolved at that level, the student may contact the Vice President for Academic Affairs.